binipringle/dh-in-prison/_texts/5-p2cp.md

 ---
 layout: narrative
-title: 4.
-Minimal computing
+title: 5.
+P2CP at Otisville: a case study and possible proposal
 author:
-editor:
+editor: Sabina Pringle
 rights:
-source:
+source: M.A. in Digital Humanities capstone project.
+The Graduate Center - CUNY.
+May 2020
 publication-date:
 toc:
 - Title Page I am making a tiny change to see